-VINTAGE BRAKE provides the discriminating classic motorcycle owner premium quality FERODO brake shoe linings for nearly all makes, models and years.
+VINTAGE BRAKE provides the discriminating classic motorcycle owner premium quality FERODO brake shoe linings for nearly all makes, models, and years BY APPOINTMENT ONLY.
 We offer several different compounds depending on application.
 This unique service is performed on your brake shoes... there is no exchange program.

 There are 3 ways of handling your drum brake needs: